BEHIND THE SCENES

 therefore I am dedicating this page to sharing with you my current book-in-progress — a nonfiction book about how understanding and appreciating musical harmony can translate into harmonious human relationships.
 It’s not something I have read about, or even experienced in any systematic way.
 But since I do love harmony in music, and am good at it (if I hear someone singing a melody, something wakes up in me that knows how to join it in a harmonious way) — and since, like most people, I do not automatically always know how to bring human relationships into a harmonious wholeness — I feel drawn to see what I can find out about this potentially inspiring pairing.
 And to live it, of course.

 In the process, what I’m hoping is that you’ll come along for the journey.
 That you’ll find my stumblings and epiphanies interesting in their own right, and also — especially — that they will suggest something for your own writing process.
-Sometimes we learn best by being told things directly; and sometimes we learn deeper by letting things come in through the side door.
+Sometimes we learn best by being told things directly; and sometimes we learn more deeply by letting things come in through the side door.
 Throughout the sharing of this book-in-progress, I will include both what comes to be written, and my record of the process, so that you can see through my eyes and let it be useful for your own considerations when you write.

 So, welcome.
 This will be an insider’s glimpse.
 May it show you what you want and need to find out.